JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ## Minimum space standards
+@.
 Paragraph 124 of the planning committee report for the Outline Scheme acknowledges that _"Since the AAAP was adopted, space standards have increased with the introduction of minimum dwellings sizes in the  London Plan (2011) and the adoption of the Southwark Plan Residential Design SPD (2011).
 The result is that the minimum space standards in the AAAP have been superseded by larger space standards in these more recent documents."_

 @.
 The London Plan's minimum space requirements are as follows:

 ![](/img/londonplanminspace.png)

 @.
-The Outline Scheme's Affordable Housing Statement provides a breakdown of the minimum sizes of the social rented and intermediate affordable housing units:
+The Outline Scheme's Affordable Housing Statement provides a breakdown of the minimum sizes of the social rented and intermediate affordable housing units across the Outline and FDS scheme:

 ![](/img/outlineminsize.png)

+@.
+Not one of the proposed dwelling sizes complies with the London Plan's minimum space requirements. (check this)

 What about the private units?

-@.
-Say something here about the intention of the AAAP to create a family-oriented redevelopment to address the needs of existing families on the estate...
+Where can we find a break down of the proposed dwelling sizes for the private units?

 -----